 Which Platforms Have Similar Terms

-Captain Experiences, which lists both fishing charters and hunting guides, includes terms that restrict outfitters from directing clients to book off-platform while a listing relationship is active.
-The framing differs from a price-parity clause, but the business effect for repeat clients is similar: the platform sits between you and the rebooking.
+Captain Experiences, which lists both fishing charters and hunting guides, takes a different approach in its terms: guides agree not to solicit or encourage clients to book trips outside of the CE system.
+That isn't a price-parity clause, but the business effect for repeat clients is similar — the platform sits between you and the rebooking.

-None of this is hidden, exactly.
-But it's buried in agreements that most outfitters sign to get listed and read once, if at all.
+None of this is hidden, exactly — some of it is right on the platforms' own marketing pages, the rest sits in agreements that most outfitters sign to get listed and read once, if at all.

 The Math That Doesn't Get Run

 When outfitters calculate what a platform costs, they usually calculate it per transaction.
-If a platform takes 10–15% on a $3,500 mule deer hunt, that's $350–525 per booking.
-Over a season with ten bookings coming through the platform, you're looking at $3,500 to $5,250 in commission.
-Uncomfortable, but manageable — especially if those are incremental bookings you wouldn't have gotten otherwise.
+BookYourHunt's roughly 10 percent on a $3,500 mule deer hunt is $350 per booking; Guidesly's marketplace bookings run 15 percent, which on the same hunt would be $525.
+Over a season with ten bookings coming through a platform, you're looking at $3,500 to $5,250 in commission.
+Uncomfortable, but manageable — especially if those are genuine strangers you wouldn't have gotten otherwise.
+Finding hunters is real work, and a commission on a client there was a finder for is honest pricing.

 The calculation that rarely gets run is the repeat-client math.

 A hunter who has a good experience books again.
-If that client first found you through a platform that owns the relationship, those return bookings may route through the same platform — you pay commission on trips you earned through your own work, your own reputation, and the experience you delivered in the field.
+If that client first found you through a platform that owns the relationship, those return bookings may route through the same platform — and now you're paying commission on trips you earned through your own work, your own reputation, and the experience you delivered in the field.

 A $3,500 first booking from a client who returns three times over five years is a $14,000 relationship.
-If commission runs 12% across all four bookings, you've paid $1,680 to a platform for a client who was already yours after the first hunt.
+If commission runs 12 percent across all four bookings — a hypothetical rate, in the neighborhood of the published tiers above — you've paid $1,680 to a platform for a client who was already yours after the first hunt.
 That's before accounting for referrals that client might send — referrals who, if they find you through the platform, start the same cycle over again.

 Why the "Extras" Workaround Has Limits